-The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal grant activity of Virginia's Region 2000 Local Government Council under programs of the federal government for the year ended June 30, 2015.
-The information in this Schedule is presented in accordance with reporting requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-Because the Schedule presents only a selected portion of operations of Virginia's Region 2000 Local Government Council, it is not intended to and does not present the financial position, changes in net position, or cash flows of Virginia's Region 2000 Local Government Council.
+The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal grant activity of Virginia's Region 2000 Local Government Council under programs of the federal government for the year ended June 30, 2016.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of Virginia's Region 2000 Local Government Council, it is not intended to and does not present the financial position, changes in net position, or cash flows of Virginia's Region 2000 Local Government Council.

-Note 2 - Basis of Accounting
+Note 2 - Summary of Significant Accounting Policies

-Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-Pass-through entity identifying numbers are presented where available.
+(1) Expenditures on the Schedule are reported on the accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance and OMB Circular A-87, Cost Principles for State, Local and Indian Tribal Governments, wherein certain types of expenditures are not allowable or are limited as to reimbursement.